top of page

 • Mary Ellen Lemay, Landowner Engagement Director at Aspetuck Land Trust

-• Max Rome, Senior Stormwater Program Manager for the Charles River Watershed Association
+• Max Rome, PhD, Senior Stormwater Program Manager for the Charles River Watershed Association

-• Nicholas Geron, Assistant professor in the Department of Geography and Sustainability at Salem State University
+• Nicholas Geron, PhD, Assistant professor in the Department of Geography and Sustainability at Salem State University

 Bus Tour